aws-samples/awsome-inference/README.md

 These examples shows how to deploy LLMs like T5, Mistral using NVIDIA Triton TRT-LLM on Amazon SageMaker.
 See [triton-trtllm-sagemaker](2.projects/triton-trtllm-sagemaker) for more information.

+### MIG

+This directory contains a README on how you can leverage Multi-Instance GPUs (MIGs) to partition your GPUs based on your workload.
+For more detailed documentation, check out the [MIG user guide](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/).

 ## USE-CASES
 These are real life use-case examples on using projects from `2.PROJECTS/` to demonstrate catering the projects to real-life scenarios.